Hero Background Image

 Apple Inc. (AAPL) designs, manufactures, and markets consumer electronics, computer software, and online services.
 Its products include the iPhone, iPad, Mac personal computer, Apple smartwatch, Apple TV, and HomePod.
 It also offers advertising and app discovery services through its App Store.

 As the creator and owner of one of the largest and most popular consumer electronics platforms, Apple, in our view, is well positioned to benefit from the network effect that typically accrues to platform companies.
-It has a large and growing ecosystem, a trusted brand, and positive optionality through its efforts to expand into additional consumer and enterprise services with its large installed base.
+It has a large and growing ecosystem, a trusted brand, and positive optionality through leveraging its large installed base to expand into additional consumer and enterprise services.
 We believe Apple trades at a discount to our estimate of its intrinsic value, with capital return and growth alleviating near-term trade and iPhone demand uncertainty.

 Information Technology4.0%